ayonli/injectable-ts/README.md

     }
 }

-// But the way in this class is not recommended, although works the same.
+// But the way in this class is not recommended, although it works the same in
+// most situations.
+Except with inheritance, which may cause problem if the
+// child class doesn't accept the same parameter types as the super class do.
 @injectable(["default string"])
 class B {
     str: string;